Crews at Baltimore bridge collapse continue meticulous work of removing twisted steel and concrete

 “We need to have answers on what happened.
 We need to know who should be accountable for this.
 And we need to make sure we’re holding them accountable,” Moore said Sunday on CNN.

 The crew of the Dali, which is as long as the Eiffel Tower is tall, remains onboard the ship.
 The vessel is tangled in 3,000 to 4,000 tons of debris.
-Most of its containers remain intact, but a few were torn open or knocked away by the falling debris.
+Most of its containers remain intact, but some were torn open or knocked away by the falling debris.

 The Dali is managed by Synergy Marine Group and owned by Grace Ocean Private Ltd. Danish shipping giant Maersk charted Dali, which was on its way out of port when it hit the bridge’s support column.